-- Make checks payable to “College Park Cavalier Band Booster Club” OR “CPC Band Boosters”
+- Make checks payable to “College Park Cavalier Band Booster Club”

 - Checks may be dropped off in the “Black Box” outside the Director’s office in the band hall OR may be mailed directly to the AR Treasurer:

 Whether you want to write a check or earn your Fair Share contribution by volunteering, there’s an opportunity for everyone to fully contribute to the success of the band!
 Regardless of the way you choose to pay, it is important to remember everyone is responsible for paying 100% of their child(ren)’s Fair Share.
 It is VERY IMPORTANT for each payment to be made on time as the marching season is upon us and the majority of the funds collected are spent in the first three months.
-If you are unable to meet the payment schedule, please contact us.

-Fair Share Opportunities
+Fair Share Volunteer Opportunities

 Working at the Pavilion is an excellent opportunity to get involved, hear some great music, meet other band parents, people-watch and earn “Fair Share” dollars in the process!
 It’s a great group of folks and many enjoy working The Pavilion well after their Fair Share obligation is complete!
 Aramark, the company that runs the concessions at the Pavilion, allows non-profit organizations such as ours to man a booth in return for a percentage of the sales, and it has given us the poitential to raise a phenomenal amount of funds.The Pavilion season runs from March through December with plenty of opportunities for many members.
 We require anywhere between 10-15 people at every event!